top of page

 The rabbis expected strict, complete devotion and adherence to their teachings.
 They expected loyalty and obedience even beyond that given to their families.
 Greenwold states, “If a rabbi ultimately agreed to a would-be disciple’s request and allowed him to become a disciple, the disciple-to-be agreed to submit totally to the rabbi’s authority in all areas of interpreting the Scriptures for his life.
 This was a cultural given for all observant Jewish young men—something each truly wanted to do.
 As a result, each disciple came to a rabbinic relationship with a desire and a willingness to do just that—surrender to the authority of God’s Word as interpreted by his rabbi’s view of Scripture.”

-The rabbis also had favorite teaching places, one of which was on the Southern Steps that led up to the Temple Mount in Jerusalem.
+The rabbis also had favorite teaching places, one of which was on the Southern Steps, which led up to the Temple Mount in Jerusalem.
 Tradition holds that even Christ taught His disciples on these steps.
-I’ve been blessed to visit this site, and while there, imagined how it must have been.
+I’ve been blessed to visit this site and, while there, imagined how it must have been.

 7. Theological Discussions Were a Part of Discipleship